UCF: Uncovering Common Features for Generalizable Deepfake Detection: Conclusion

 In this paper, we propose a novel disentanglement framework that can generalize well in unseen deepfake datasets.
 Our approach is grounded in the idea that a generalizable deepfake detector should be able to capture the generalizable features across different types of forgeries.
 To this end, we introduce a multi-task disentanglement framework to uncover the common features.
 Additionally, we also introduce a conditional decoder and a contrastive regularization loss to enhance the disentanglement process.
 In this manner, the model can avoid overfitting to forgery-irrelevant and method-specific forgery textures, leading to a more generalizable detector.
 To evaluate the effectiveness of our proposed method, we conduct extensive experiments on several benchmark datasets and compare our results against existing state-of-the-art methods.
 Overall, our proposed framework represents a promising step toward the development of more generalizable deepfake detectors.

-\textbf{Ethic Statement.} All face images used in this paper are adopted from existing works and are properly cited.
-We ensure that there is no violation of personal privacy while conducting experiments in this work.
+\textbf{Ethics Statement.} All facial images utilized in this work are sourced from publicly available datasets and are appropriately attributed through proper citations.
+Our research adheres to strict ethical guidelines throughout the experimental process.
+There is no compromise on personal privacy during the experiments conducted in this work.

+\paragraph{Acknowledgment.} Baoyuan Wu was supported by the National Natural Science Foundation of China under grant No. 62076213, Shenzhen Science and Technology Program under the grants: No. RCYX20210609103057050, No. ZDSYS20211021111415025, No. GXWD20201231105722002-20200901175001001.

 { }